PrefLib/gaiw2023/program.md

 published: true
 ---

-The 5th Games, Agents, and Incentives workshop will be held at AAMAS 2023 in **Room 2** of the London ExCeL conference centre on Tuesday, May 30th.
+The 5th Games, Agents, and Incentives workshop will be held at AAMAS 2023 in **South Gallery 13+14** of the London ExCeL conference centre on Tuesday, May 30th.

 ## Full Schedule - Tuesday, May 30